As you continue to discover more about using WordPress, you may occasionally come across the term blogroll.

 Advanced

 - Image Address: Lets you specify an image to be displayed with the link.
-Add the image URL and make sure that the image is small (around 16×16 like a favicon).
+To use this feature, add the URL of where the image is located and make sure that the image is small (around 16×16 like a favicon).

-- RSS Address: If your theme allows it, the RSS feed associated with the link will display next to the links.
+- RSS Address: If your theme allows it, the RSS feed associated with the link can display next to the link.

 - Notes: Add notes about the link in this section for your own internal reference.

-When you are done adding your new link information, click on the Add Link button to update your link settings …
+When you are done adding your new link information, click on the Add Link button to save your new link …

 (Click on Add Link to save your new link)

-Note: If you tick the Keep this link private checkbox, your link will not be visible when links are displayed on your site …
+Note: If you select the Keep this link private checkbox, your link will not be visible in your Blogroll section …

 (Private link checkbox)